tatamartinsg/tatamartinsg/README.md

 ### Hello, is there anybody in there?
 I'm Tássia 👋

 - 👩‍🎓 I’m currently studying Computer Science at UFV.
-- 🔭 I’m currently working as a intern at Braip.
+- 🔭 I’m currently working as an intern at Braip.
 - 💻 I’m currently learning Node.js, MySQL, React.js, JavaScript, HTML and CSS.
 - 😄 Pronouns: she/her.
 - 📧 Contact me: tassiamaggv929@hotmail.com